grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 * (GEM only) `auth.type` - Cortex default is `trust`, Mimir default is `enterprise`

 This command will output the Cortex default value even when the configuration parameter is not explicitly set in the input configuration.
-If the Cortex default value is explicitly set in the input configuraiton, and you have provided the `--update-defaults` flag, the command will not update the value to the Mimir default.
+If the Cortex default value is explicitly set in the input configuration, and you have provided the `--update-defaults` flag, the command will not update the value to the Mimir default.

 ##### Example